Travel from Tbilisi to Tehran via Armenia. Explore the best of Caucasus and Iran.

 Day 15: Shiraz – Persopolis – Shiraz [B,L,D]

 Get ready for a truly wonderful day!
 After breakfast, we’ll drive about 35 miles to Takht-e-Jamshid or as the Greeks called it, Persepolis, a ruined capital of ancient Iran.
 It is one of the greatest artistic legacies of the ancient world and perhaps one of the most beautiful and spectacular archaeological sites surviving today.
-In the 6th century BC, the Achaemenian King Darius I, created Persepolis as a palatial precinct for an empire which eventually became larger and more efficiently ruled than any other in the ancient world.
+In the XI Century B.C., the Achaemenian King Darius I, created Persepolis as a palatial precinct for an empire which eventually became larger and more efficiently ruled than any other in the ancient world.
 Persepolis was reserved only for ritual celebrations.
 In the spring of each new year, on Nowruz, the Zoroastrian observance of the beginning of Spring, March 21st, the dynamic ruler and his court gathered at Persepolis to receive the tribute of subject nations and to reestablish universal order for the coming year.
 Nowruz is still celebrated today.
 Step back in time as we enter through the Gate of All Nations.
 The arrival of the erstwhile delegations was announced by trumpeters who stood at the top of the staircase in front of the Gate of Nations.
 They were then led to the Hundred Column Palace to the presence of the king.
 Superb bas reliefs depict the flow of ritual processions that once passed through the palaces and audience halls of the Achaemenian Kings.
 We’ll explore the Gate of Xerxes, the Apadana Palace, the Treasury, the Harem and the private palaces of the different rulers.
-Persepolis was completed by Xerxes and Artaxerxes I who ruled Persia in the 5th century BC.
-The palaces were used by the Achaemenid Kings up until they were destroyed by Alexander the Great in 330 BC as revenge for the sacking of Athens during the Persian Wars with the Greeks.
+Persepolis was completed by Xerxes and Artaxerxes I who ruled Persia in the V Century B.C.
+The palaces were used by the Achaemenid Kings up until they were destroyed by Alexander the Great in 330 B.C. as revenge for the sacking of Athens during the Persian Wars with the Greeks.
 To top off the afternoon, visit Naghsh-é-Rostam, which contains the rock carved chambers of four Achaemenian tombs, believed to be those of Darius the Great, Xerxes, Artaxerxes and Darius II.
 The ornamental façades are rock reliefs from the Sassanian dynasty depicting various scenes of imperial conquests as well as a probable fire temple from Achaemenian times.
 Later, return to Shiraz via the Koran Gate, for dinner and overnight in Shiraz.

 Day 16: Shiraz – Pasargadae – Yazd [B,L,D]

-Today we say goodbye to Shiraz and embark on our journey to Yazd, stopping en route at Pasargadae – another UNESCO World Heritage site.
-Pasargadae was the first dynastic capital of the Achaemenid Empire, founded by Cyrus ll the Great in the 6th century BC.
+Today, we say goodbye to Shiraz and embark on our journey to Yazd, stopping en route at Pasargadae – another UNESCO World Heritage site.
+Pasargadae was the first dynastic capital of the Achaemenid Empire, founded by Cyrus ll the Great in the VI Century B.C.
 Its palaces, gardens and the mausoleum of Cyrus are outstanding examples of the first phase of royal Achaemenid art and architecture and exceptional testimonies of Persian civilization.
 Particularly noteworthy vestiges include: the Mausoleum of Cyrus ll; Tall-e-Takht, a fortified terrace; and a royal ensemble of gatehouse, audience hall, residential palace and gardens.
 Pasargadae was the capital of the first great multicultural empire in Western Asia.
 Spanning the Eastern Mediterranean and Egypt to the Hindus River, it is considered to be the first empire that respected the cultural diversity of its different peoples.
 This was reflected in Achaemenid Architecture, a synthetic representation of different cultures.
 After a leisurely visit to Pasargadae, you continue on through the desert to the city of Yazd.
 Upon arrival, we’ll have an evening stroll through Fahadan Historical Neighborhood and Amir Chakhmagh Square.
 Dinner and overnight in Yazd.

 Day 17: Yazd [B,L,D]